Get started

 • reset Resets the configuration

-For more information, see the tailscale funnel article.
+For more information, refer to the tailscale funnel article.

 ip